acasquete/acasquete.github.io/_posts/2004-09-24-today-silence-ends.md

 I don't know exactly to whom I will dedicate this space on the web.
 In fact, I will post news that have impacted me or have interested me.

-I hope this will not be my last post.
+I hope this is not my last post.

 ---